-Administrative expenses incurred during the financial period that vary with and are related to securing new engineering inspection contracts and/or renewing existing engineering inspection contracts, are expensed on a straight line basis over the inspection period.
+Administrative expenses incurred during the financial period that vary with and are related to securing new engineering inspection contracts and/or renewing existing engineering inspection contracts, are expensed as the revenue is earned.
+All other administrative expenses are recognised as they are incurred.